 Our philosophy is that any person is capable of increasing and maintaining leg strength regardless of age or diagnosis.
 “Functional leg strength” equates to strengthening specific muscles that will allow older adults to be independent and safe with transfers and walking.Specifically, it will help with picking up one’s feet when walking to prevent possible falls, the ability to raise from a seated position, climb steps, and lifting legs in and out of the shower or car.
 This type of strength maintains an independent, engaged and active lifestyle.

-Tandem Strength & Balance® gives hope to those who are living with congestive heart failure, dementia, diabetes, Parkinson's, stroke and many other debilitating diseases.
+Tandem Strength & Balance® gives hope to those who are living with congestive heart failure, dementia, Alzheimer's, diabetes, Parkinson's, stroke and many other debilitating diseases.

 It would better serve individuals if walkers were used in the same temporary fashion as crutches.
 Using a walker when feeling unstable is smart, but with long-term usage strength is lost and the downhill, “muscle weakness” slide begins.